MicrosoftDocs/ai-builder/ai-builder-docs/model-types.md

 ---
 title: AI models and business scenarios - AI Builder | Microsoft Docs
-description: Provides an overview of how the AI model types that you can create in AI Builder relate to various business scenarios.
+description: This topic provides an overview of how the AI model types that you can create in AI Builder relate to various business scenarios.
 author: paulnog
 ms.service: aibuilder
 ms.topic: conceptual